sticky-tea/notes-to-6502-asm/README.md

-# Notes to NES assembler translator
+# Notes to NES assembler converter
 This lib translates the set of frequencies and durations of notes into the 6502 assembler code

 # How to use